 As such, you will also get the rare privilege of taking photos and enjoying the rich past of Venice and Italy as a whole.
 Alternatively, you may also decide to rest and relax.

-This is because the facility is very spacious and greatly built.
+This is because the facility is very spacious and substantially built.

 As a museum, it features collections of the 18th Century Venice.
-These include the fine furniture and artwork.
+These include beautiful furniture and artwork.